rsdoiel/antenna/science_and_technology.md

 ## Fujitsu does not trust Post Office in use of Horizon data in future third-party prosecutions

-date: 2024-11-12, updated: 2024-11-12, from: The Register (UK I.T.
+date: 2024-11-12, updated: 2024-11-13, from: The Register (UK I.T.
 News)

-<h4>Europe boss also speaks of &#39;nervousness&#39; in any extension to the use of the controversial, ageing system</h4> <p>Fujitsu&#39;s Europe boss has told a public inquiry into the Post Office scandal — one of the widest miscarriages of justice in UK history — that the company does not trust the UK public body in its use of Horizon system data to support future police prosecutions.…</p>
+<h4>Europe boss also speaks of &#39;nervousness&#39; in any extension to the use of the controversial, aging system</h4> <p>Fujitsu&#39;s Europe boss has told a public inquiry into the Post Office scandal — one of the widest miscarriages of justice in UK history — that the company does not trust the UK public body in its use of Horizon system data to support future police prosecutions.…</p>

 <br>